 Learning another language has the broader benefit of fostering understanding across people and cultures (see Diverse Perspectives in chapter 5.2).
 The ability to speak another person's language creates connections to that person.
 As we learn languages, we learn about culture and history, gaining insight into diverse perspectives.
 Krismelly Grullon Rojas, an alum of Fitchburg State majoring in early childhood education, comments on the benefits of studying another language: "You can communicate more with people, you can communicate across cultures, and you can understand more.
 The more you learn, the better" (first published in Contact, Summer 2021).
 Pair language learning with studying abroad or visiting a country that speaks that language, immersing in another experience and way of thinking, and the result can be life-changing (see Integrative High Impact Practices in chapter 6.2).
-It is important to note that, while we often default to thinking of Speaking and Listening.
+It is important to note that, while we often default to thinking of Speaking and Listening as exclusively verbal and auditory experiences, signed languages are also a form of Speaking and Listening.